-- Chief Executive's Order CAG/84/19 setting out approver limits and associated procurement requirements to be monitored and revised where appropriate. - Procurement reviews to be held annually with Departments focusing on compliance and best practice issues. - Procurement Liaison Group to meet bi-monthly. - Use of standard suite of tender and contract documents. - Staff will follow EU, National and local procurement procedures for appropriate value without exception. - Use of the Quick Quotes facility on eTenders. - Correct use of product codes on purchase orders to be monitored and reported to EMT. - Use of Tender Report Form and approval of evaluation recommendations - Publication of Contract Award notices on eTenders.
+- Chief Executive's Order F/0259/23 setting out approver limits and associated procurement requirements to be monitored and revised where appropriate. - Procurement reviews to be held annually with Departments focusing on compliance and best practice issues. - Procurement Liaison Group to meet monthly. - Use of standard suite of tender and contract documents. - Staff will follow EU, National and local procurement procedures for appropriate value without exception. - Use of the electronic Request for Quotations (eRFQ) facility on eTenders. - Correct use of product codes on purchase orders to be monitored and reported to EMT. - Use of Tender Report Form and approval of evaluation recommendations. - Use of eRFQ Report Forms. - Publication of Contract Award notices on eTenders.